Presider’s Page for 24 December (Christmas Night Mass)

 Introduction (by the Presider) Sisters and brothers, standing together in the brightness of this Christmas celebration, let us ask God to fill the whole world with light.

-- That the people of Aleppo and the other parts of Syria may have the gift of peace (pause for quiet prayer).
+- That those affected by the tsunami in Indonesia may have the help they need (pause 10 seconds for quiet prayer).
 Lord, hear us.

-- That migrants may find love and mercy in Europe (pause for quiet prayer).
+- That migrants and refugees may find love and mercy in Europe and the USA (pause 10 seconds for quiet prayer).
 Lord, hear us.

-- That hungry and homeless people may be looked after (pause for quiet prayer).
+- That hungry and homeless people in every country may be looked after (pause 10 seconds for quiet prayer).
 Lord, hear us.

-- That those bereaved in 2016 may be comforted (pause for quiet prayer).
+- That people bereaved in 2018 may be comforted (pause 10 seconds for quiet prayer).
 Lord, hear us.

-- That people who are lonely may experience friendship and love (pause for quiet prayer).
+- That those who are lonely may experience friendship and love (pause 10 seconds for quiet prayer).
 Lord, hear us.